Macrometacorp/docs/docs/collections/graphs/graph-queries.md

 This page provides an example of how to make graph queries.

+## Querying graphs

+Storing (and retrieving) a graph is one thing, but the actual problems only begin when we want to query information about a graph.

+Finding the neighbours of a `vertex` is one crucial question one might have about a graph (or relation, which is the same thing).
+However, when we deal with graphs (or relations) in practice, we usually have a lot more questions, here we just mention a few that come to mind:

+1. Find all neighbours of a `vertex` only using `edges` with a given `property` or `label`.
+2. Find all neighbours of a `vertex` with a given `property` or `label`.
+3. Find all paths with a fixed length L in the graph starting at some given `vertex`.
+4. Find the shortest (or lightest when working with weights) path from vertex `V` to vertex `W`.
+5. Find the distances between any two vertices in the graph.
+6. Perform a depth first search for some vertex starting at a given vertex.
+7. Perform a breadth first search for some vertex starting at a given vertex.
+8. Find a minimal spanning tree for the graph.
+9. Perform any map-reduce like computation as is possible in the Pregel framework by Google, for example “Pagerank” or “Find connected components”.
+10. Solve the traveling salesman problem in the graph.

+GDN provides several [Graph Functions](graph-functions.md) for working with edges and vertices, to analyze them and their relations.

 ## Dataset

 Create a document collection named cities.
 Add a Geo Index to the collection cities with Fields location and Geo JSON set to true.
 To populate the cities collection, execute the following query: